 User ratings for the system’s smart features are summarized in the chart below see Figure 3.
 The figure illustrates how participants evaluated key aspects such as the transparency of AI decisions, ease of use, support for decision-making, and accessibility via mobile devices.
 These results provide valuable insights into user satisfaction and help identify both the strengths of the system and areas for further improvement.

 Based on these findings, future plans include more precise tuning of irrigation thresholds using larger datasets, improving the placement and depth of sensors for more accurate measurements, and integrating a user feedback mechanism to dynamically adjust irrigation recommendations.
-Additionally, expanding mobile support and enabling offline functionality are being considered to increase accessibility and efficiency in real-world field conditions.
+Additionally, expanding mobile support and enabling offline functionality are being considered to increase accessibility and efficiency in real-world field conditions.Figure 3 shows the average satisfaction ratings for key smart features of the AI-driven irrigation system, based on user feedback collected during testing